hermeszi/libft/README.md

 This project is part of 42 school's curriculum.
 Feel free to use it as a reference, but please be mindful of the school's academic integrity policies.
 Also, I am constantly experimenting with different code, so the functions may not work as described.

-## ✨ Contributing

-If you find any bugs or have suggestions for improvements:
-1. Fork the project
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 👤 Author